camUrban/PteraSoftware/README.md

    * Ptera Software is focused on developing features to facilitate designing flapping-wing vehicles.
    * For example, use the functions in the trim module to automatically search for a trim operating point for steady and unsteady simulations of aircraft.
+8. A Basic GUI
+   * This is still in its beta stage, but we will be adding more functionality over the next several releases.

 ## Installation and Use